-The RCC continued to work on increasing competitiveness of the SEE with the focus on free flow of trade and services, investments, human resources and capital markets development of the region have streamlined region's priorities, identified ties among trade and investments together with the capital markets development in the manner that serve the economic integration of the region and development of the regional investment reform agenda, as foreseen by MAP REA.
+The RCC continued to work on increasing competitiveness of the SEE with the focus on free flow of trade and services, investments, human resources and capital markets development of the region.
+This has been achieved by setting stronger ties among trade and investments together with the capital markets development in the manner that serve the economic integration of the region and development of the regional investment reform agenda, as foreseen by MAP REA.
 Furthermore, industrial development has been horizontally linked with the Smart Growth pillar and development of the smart specialisation schemes in the region, while sectoral activities were dedicated to commencement of the Triple P tourism project, which will be the first best practice of developing regional value chains in priority sector.